sharils/sharils.github.io/_posts/2018-12-23-postman-vs-supertest.markdown

 I decided to use Postman + Newman whenever I think of SuperTest.

-[Postman] and [SuperTest] are both tools for integration tests at the HTTP API level.
-And with [Newman], we can turn run Postman tests from CLI.
+[Postman][1] and [SuperTest][2] are both tools for integration tests at the HTTP API level.
+And with [Newman][3], we can turn run Postman tests from CLI.
 This makes them close matches.

+[1]: https://www.getpostman.com/ "Postman | API Development Environment"
+[2]: https://github.com/visionmedia/supertest "visionmedia/supertest: Super-agent driven library for testing node.js HTTP servers using a fluent API"
+[3]: https://github.com/postmanlabs/newman "postmanlabs/newman: Newman is a command-line collection runner for Postman"

 ## Benefits